mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

 ## You’ve found a bug

-1. If the bug fix that you’re proposing would be larger than 20 lines of code, [create a GitHub issue](https://github.com/mattermost/mattermost-server/issues).
+1. If the bug fix that you’re proposing would be larger than 20 lines of code, {{< newtabref href="https://github.com/mattermost/mattermost-server/issues" title="create a GitHub issue" >}}.

-    - You can speed up the process by asking about the issue in the  [Contributors](https://community.mattermost.com/core/channels/tickets) or  [Developers](https://community.mattermost.com/core/channels/developers) channels on the Mattermost Community Server.
+    - You can speed up the process by asking about the issue in the  {{< newtabref href="https://community.mattermost.com/core/channels/tickets" title="Contributors" >}} or  {{< newtabref href="https://community.mattermost.com/core/channels/developers" title="Developers" >}} channels on the Mattermost Community Server.
-    - [Here’s a good example of a contribution](https://github.com/mattermost/mattermost-mobile/pull/364/commits/7a97451b62fee4022edac4c0395ad0a5cbf1bb66) that is small enough to not need a ticket while still being incredibly helpful.
+    - {{< newtabref href="https://github.com/mattermost/mattermost-mobile/pull/364/commits/7a97451b62fee4022edac4c0395ad0a5cbf1bb66" title="Here’s a good example of a contribution" >}} that is small enough to not need a ticket while still being incredibly helpful.

 2. If you’ve volunteered to take the ticket once it's active, or if your fix is too small to warrant the ticket, fork the applicable repository, and start making your changes.
 3. Create a PR on the `master` branch of the applicable repository.
-If there is an associated [Jira](https://mattermost.atlassian.net/issues/?jql=) or GitHub issue, your PR should begin with the issue ID (e.g.  `[MM-394]` or  `[GH-394]`).
+If there is an associated {{< newtabref href="https://mattermost.atlassian.net/issues/?jql=" title="Jira" >}} or GitHub issue, your PR should begin with the issue ID (e.g.  `[MM-394]` or  `[GH-394]`).
 Our GitHub PR template will walk you through the creation of your PR.
 4. If you’re a community contributor, the team at Mattermost will handle most of the review process for you.
 You can wait for a reviewer to be assigned and for them to review your work.

     Generally the process works like you’d expect: they’ll make suggestions, you’ll implement them, and together you'll discuss changes in PR comments.
-If you’re having trouble getting a reviewer to be assigned to your PR, take a look at GitHub’s suggested reviewers and reach out to them in the [Community workspace](http://community.mattermost.com).
+If you’re having trouble getting a reviewer to be assigned to your PR, take a look at GitHub’s suggested reviewers and reach out to them in the {{< newtabref href="http://community.mattermost.com" title="Community workspace" >}}.
 5. Here is an overview of how our review process works listed in the order in which things happen.
 If you’re a core contributor, you can manage the process yourself.

     - **Labels will be added to your PR**, such as  `1: UX Review`,  `2: Dev Review`, and  `3: QA Review`, as applicable.
 See [the list of labels]({{< ref "/contribute/more-info/getting-started/labels" >}}) for details.